GeneralBots/botbook/src/03-knowledge-base/vector-collections.md

 The chunking phase splits long documents into smaller pieces suitable for embedding and retrieval.
 Each chunk contains approximately 500 tokens with overlap between adjacent chunks to preserve context across boundaries.
 This sizing balances granularity—enabling precise matches—against coherence—keeping related information together.

-Embedding generation converts each text chunk into a numerical vector representation.
-BotServer uses the BGE embedding model by default, producing 384-dimensional vectors that capture semantic meaning.
+Embedding generation converts each text chunk into a numerical vector representation. botserver uses the BGE embedding model by default, producing 384-dimensional vectors that capture semantic meaning.
 These embeddings enable the similarity comparisons that power semantic search.

 Finally, the vectors and their associated metadata are stored in the vector database, organized by collection.
 Each entry includes the embedding vector, the original text chunk, the source file path, and position information enabling reconstruction of context.